monkeylittle/stash/content/english/contact.md

 ---
-title: "Drop Us A Note"
+title: "Drop Me A Note"
-description: "this is meta description"
+description: "I'm always happy to chat, whether you're a rider, a fan or a potential partner."
-bg_image: "images/feature-bg.jpg"
+bg_image: "images/IMG_2001.jpeg"
 layout: "contact"
 draft: false
 ---